 After that I would try to find a job.
 I would probably couch-surf at my friends’ places for some time.
 Meanwhile applying into various companies and asking them to speed up the process.
 I would definitely help my friends in their houses (perhaps cooking, cleaning) as a way to partially repay for my prolonged presence.
 I could extend this to other people as well (finding various small hustles).
-The goal here is to get to net 0 with my living expenses (mostly food and accomodation).
-I hope that I would be able to find some job pretty fast and start looking for a new appartment (very likely some WG (shared appartment) for the first time to save some money).
-After that the problem is reduced to “accomodation and job”, which was described above.
+The goal here is to get to net 0 with my living expenses (mostly food and accommodation).
+I hope that I would be able to find some job pretty fast and start looking for a new apartment (very likely some WG (shared apartment) for the first time to save some money).
+After that the problem is reduced to “accommodation and job”, which was described above.

 FIRE after starting from 0?